Techmonkeys-se/deploy-k8s/README.md

-# Ansible Roles to deploy multi-master Kubernetes on Redhat Linux 8
+# Ansible Roles to deploy Kubernetes on Redhat Linux 8

 Collection of Ansible roles to setup servers and deploy a multi-master Kubernetes.
 Using containerd.io